LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of defining instance variables, default variable values, and setter and getter methods

-- `jpl`
+- `java`
-	example of defining a minimal abstraction of the JPL API for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog or YAP)
+	example of using the library minimal abstraction for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog, YAP, or JIProlog as the backend compiler)

 - `lambdas`
 	example of using lambda expressions